 And it is in dying – to ego life –

 that we are reborn to Eternal Life.

-*This inspiring prayer does not appear in any of Saint Francis’ known writings.
+**This inspiring peace prayer does not appear in any of Saint Francis’ known writings.
 According to researchers, the first appearance of this prayer was in a French language magazine, La Clochette, in 1912; it was probably then first written by a forgotten Catholic Priest, Father Bouquerel.
 Later, the prayer was translated into English and widely distributed on cards with a reverse side picture of Saint Francis, without any claim that he wrote the prayer.
 But, because of his picture and because it invokes his spirit, the prayer thereafter became commonly known as the Prayer of Saint Francis.
-The foregoing version of the prayer has been edited by Ron Rattner
+The foregoing version of the prayer has been edited by Ron Rattner.